Punktum-dk/epp-service-specification/README.md

 ```

 <a name="create-host-response-from-request-to-new-administrator"></a>
-### create host response, from request to new administrator
+### create host response from request to new administrator

 Response to the above request.
 The response indicates a succesful accept of the requiest, but requires offline evaluation by the designated administrator of the host object, so the response indicates that the operation is pending.